The questions below have been asked by the local community during open days , one-on-one interviews, information sessions and meetings.

 What will be in the air from the mine and where will the dust go from the mine?

 The primary air pollutant from the mine will be dust.
-Any other pollutants are yet to be quantified.
-The EIS will produce information on what material will be in the air as well as a series of maps showing the distribution of dust from the mine site.
+The EIS has produced information on what material will be in the air as well as a series of maps showing the distribution of dust from the mine site.

 How will you ensure people can sleep at night?